kauecastro/notonlyapaper-luci/README.md

 ## Setup

-First, you have to make sure that you have the following plataforms installed in your enviroment:
+First at all you have to make sure that you have the following plataforms installed in your enviroment:

 - * https://nodejs.org/en/download/ : `NodeJS`;